rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 ## Systems and Configuration

-If you're new to Integrant or other dependency injection libraries like [Component](https://github.com/stuartsierra/component), I'd suggest reading [this article explaining why they're needed](https://mccue.dev/pages/12-7-22-clojure-web-primer).
+If you're new to Integrant or other dependency injection libraries like [Component](https://github.com/stuartsierra/component), I'd suggest reading ["How to Structure a Clojure Web"](https://mccue.dev/pages/12-7-22-clojure-web-primer).
+It's a great explanation about the reasoning behind these libraries.
 Like most Clojure apps that use Aero and Integrant, my system configuration lives in a `.edn` file.
 I usually name mine as `resources/config.edn`.
 Here's what it looks like:

 ```clojure
 ;; resources/config.edn